deltafy/handbook/README.md

 ### Team Structure

 Contrary to popular belief, the idea of a _high-performing team_ is not made through rigid structure and a strict playbook.
-A team's success should not be measured only by the value that individuals bring in the table, but also the satisfaction that every individual receives in the game and playing with the team.
+A team's success should not be measured only by the value that individuals bring on the table, but also the satisfaction that every individual receives in the game and playing with the team.

 There is beauty in chaos, and the beauty of nature itself is built from chaos.
 All magnificient things in nature share one thing in common: they are all formed by the coalescence of atoms with diverse intrinsic properties.